buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     verification_name=Interpolate("%(prop:buildername)s"), abstain=False, category=None, reporter=None,
     verbose=False, **kwargs)

     :param string baseURL: Gerrit HTTP base URL
-   :param string auth: a requests authentication configuration.
-       if Gerrit is configured with ``BasicAuth``, then it shall be ``('login', 'password')`` if Gerrit is configured with ``DigestAuth``, then it shall be ``requests.auth.HTTPDigestAuth('login', 'password')`` from the requests module.
+    :param string auth: a requests authentication configuration. if Gerrit is configured with ``BasicAuth``, then it shall be ``('login', 'password')`` if Gerrit is configured with ``DigestAuth``, then it shall be ``requests.auth.HTTPDigestAuth('login', 'password')`` from the requests module.
     :param renderable string startDescription: the comment sent when the build is starting.
     :param renderable string endDescription: the comment sent when the build is finishing.
-    :param renderable string verification_name: the name of the job displayed in the gerrit UI.
+    :param renderable string verification_name: the name of the job displayed in the Gerrit UI.
     :param renderable boolean abstain: whether this results should be counted as voting.
     :param renderable boolean category: Category of the build.
     :param renderable boolean reporter: The user that verified this build